Part 1 continued: ChatGPT Snake code

 }

-There is no score in this version.
-That gives you a natural next prompt for a coding assistant: add score, show it above the board, and reset it when the game restarts.
+This version has no score, which gives you a natural next prompt for a coding assistant.
+Ask it to add score, show it above the board, and reset it when the game restarts.

 Board rendering